Give yourself an instant pay rise by refinancing your home loan

 Read on to see how much you could potentially pocket by making the home loan switch:

-If you answered “yes” the good news is lenders are vying for your business, as they attempt to reduce their investor loan portfolios, whilst increasing their owner occupier books.
-As a result there are a handful of providers offering rates below the 4% mark.
+If you answered “yes” the good news is lenders are vying for your business, with a number of home loan interest rates on offer below the 3.00% mark.

-To give you an idea of how much switching to one of these low rate deals could save you, here’s a quick comparison:
+To give you an idea of how much switching to a lower rate deal could save you, here’s a quick comparison:

-Say your current home loan has the average big four rate for owner occupiers of 4.67%, on a $500,000 home loan with 20 years left your monthly repayments would be $3,209 and the interest you’d pay over the remainder of the loan would be $270,235.
+Say your current rate sits at 4.30%, on a $500,000 home loan with 20 years left.
+According to the Mozo home loan repayments calculator, your current monthly repayments would be $3,110 and the interest you’d pay over the remainder of the loan would be $246,286.

-But if you are savvy and switch to a low rate home loan offered exclusively to owner occupiers like UBank’s UHomeLoan - Spring Offer with a 3.99% variable interest rate, your repayments would drop down to $3,027 each month and the interest you’d pay over the remainder of the loan would be $226,544.
+But if you are savvy and switch to a low rate home loan offered exclusively to owner occupiers with, for example, a 2.84% variable interest rate, your repayments would drop down to $2,186 each month and the interest you’d pay over the remainder of the loan would be $124,757.

 While the best deals are currently reserved for owner occupier borrowers, if you’re an investor that has felt the bite of your current home loan rate increasing, huge savings could be made by switching.
 Just check out the below scenario:

-To keep things consistent let’s use the same example as above of a $500,000 home loan paid back over 20 years.
-If your current home loan rate is 4.88%, which by the way is the average big four rate for investors, your monthly repayments would be $3,267 and the interest you’d pay over the remainder of the loan would be $284,014.
+To keep things consistent let’s use the same example as above of a $500,000 home loan paid back over 20 years, making both principal and interest repayments.
+Say your current home loan rate is 4.60%, that means your monthly repayments would currently be $3,190 and the interest you’d pay over the remainder of the loan would be $265,672.

-But if you made the switch to online lender Click Loan’s The Online Home Loan, available to both owner occupiers and investors with a 4.09% variable interest rate, your repayments would drop down to $3,054 each month and the interest you’d pay over the remainder of the loan would be $232,880.
+But if you made the switch to, for example, a loan with a 3.98% variable interest rate, your repayments would drop down to $2,420 each month and the interest you’d pay over the remainder of the loan would be $180,730.